 When you Have Extra Money

 When you have some extra money lying in your savings account that you’re not going to miss, you could do worse than putting it into a CD.
-If you’ve gotten a windfall, for instance, and you’re not sure how to put that money to good use, you can open a short term CD account and let it earn additional interest while you decide what to do with it.
+If you’ve gotten a windfall, for instance, and you’re not sure how to put that money to good use, you can open a short term CD account and let it earn a higher rate of interest while you decide what to do with it.

 Open a certificate of deposit today!